-7. Processing normally takes two to three weeks.

-8. No applications have been refused to date however an application for import that did not provide evidence of an essential need for a prohibited lamp; and / or concerned the import of lamps for which an effective and efficient alternative was available may be refused.
-Eligibility of importers to apply for licence lighting products.
-Applicants are also required to provide information on the quantity of products, number of import events and duration.
-Permission is required from the Minister prior to importation.
+- 6. Not applicable. - 7.(a) Processing normally takes two to three weeks. - (b) Permits cannot be granted immediately upon request. - (c) Permit applications may be lodged at any time of the year. - (d) Applications for permission to import involve an approach to a single agency the Department of Industry, Science, Energy and Resources. - 8.
+No applications have been refused to date however an application for import that did not provide evidence of an essential need for a prohibited lamp; and/or concerned the import of lamps for which an effective and efficient alternative was available may be refused.